-Chloride is a main constituent of total salinity.
+Chloride is a major constituent of total salinity.
 The depth profile protocol was followed and measurements were taken for salinity.
 This allowed us to see how this parameter changed throughout the water column.
 We also used the readings and volume at each depth to calculate a volume weighted load.

 The first graph shows the average annual salinity at 3-foot depth intervals.
 This graph shows the salinity increases with depth and ranges from about 500 parts per million at the surface to about 1,500 parts per million in the deepest portion of the lake.
+This year, there was a significant decline in the salinity in the deeper water.

 Based on the amount of water at each depth interval and the concentration of salts, we calculated a total salt load for the lake.
 The second graph shows those calculated loads during each testing event.
-The salinity was relatively consistent through the summer.
-Over the testing history, there has been a slight decrease in the salt load of the lake.
+The salinity fluctuated throughout the summer, but this year showed a marked decrease in the salinity load, helping a downward trend over the testing history.